-In 2005, the major agriculture-produced energy source - ethanol - accounted for about 2% of U.S. gasoline motor-vehicle consumption10 and about 0.3% of total U.S. energy consumption (see Table 1).
-In addition, the agricultural sector also produced several other types of renewable energy - biodiesel, wind, and methane from anaerobic digesters and non-traditional biomass.
-Presently, the volume of agriculture-based energy produced from these emerging renewable sources is small relative to ethanol production.
+In 2006, the major agriculture-produced energy source - ethanol - accounted for about 0.6% of total U.S. energy consumption (see Table 1) In addition, the agricultural sector produced other types of renewable energy - biodiesel, wind, and methane from anaerobic digesters and non-traditional biomass - although their production volume remains small relative to ethanol's.